We Explain How Much a Resume Writing Service Costs & Why

 To put this amount into perspective, consider that wealth managers charge (at least) a 1% fee to manage your investment portfolio, which typically provides an 8-10% annual return.

-Would it be reasonable to invest a similar percentage into a document that can open the door to a higher salary?
+Would it be reasonable to invest 1% of your annual salary into getting a document that could very well open the door to a higher salary?

 For either investment, results aren't guaranteed.